segmentio/topicctl/README.md

     - v2.4 or greater is required for applying topic changes
 2. Apply locking is not yet implemented; please be careful when applying to ensure that someone else isn't applying changes in the same topic at the same time.
-3. The values of some dynamic broker properties, e.g. `leader.replication.throttled.rate`, are not returned by the API and thus won't appear in the tool output.
+3. The values of some dynamic broker properties, e.g. `leader.replication.throttled.rate`, are marked as "sensitive" and not returned via the API; `topicctl` will show the value as `SENSITIVE`.
 This appears to be fixed in v2.6.
+4. Broker timestamps are not returned by the metadata API.
+These will be blank in the results of `get brokers`.
+5. Applying is not fully compatible with clusters provisioned in Confluent Cloud.
+It appears that Confluent prevents arbitrary partition reassignments, among other restrictions.
+Read-only operations seem to work.

 ### TLS